Rated 5 stars on the App Store

 Takahashi Hiroaki · 1931 · Japanese woodblock print

-I am very still on the outside and absolutely vibrating on the inside.
+There you are, bouncy green snack with the noisy legs.
+I am perfectly still on the outside and absolutely vibrating on the inside.
 My tail cannot contain itself.
+That grasshopper is my destiny.
+Hop again, just like that.
+Any second now you will be mine.

 Black Cat and Tomato Plant by Takahashi Hiroaki